Micahs0Day/micahs0day.github.io/_posts/2022-02-05-Blue_Team_Stuff.md

 *The CyberDefender path is phenomenal!
 Can also be used as a resource to study for the CompTIA CySA+.*

 > [LetsDefend.io](https://letsdefend.io/) <br>
-*The most realistic SOC/SIEM training platform that I have come across, a bit expensive but if you want hands on SIEM experience, this is the lowest bar to entry*
+*The most realistic SOC/SIEM training platform that I have come across.
+It's a bit expensive, but if you want hands on SIEM experience then this is the lowest bar to entry*

 > [CyberDefenders](https://cyberdefenders.org/) <br>
 *Amazing resource, contains tons of hands on lab activities, FOR FREE!!!*